philipturner/swift-colab/README.md

 In March 2021, Google ended built-in Swift support on Colaboratory as part of their *attempt* to end [Swift for TensorFlow (S4TF)](https://github.com/tensorflow/swift).
 Now that S4TF is coming back to life, Colab support is essential for ensuring new modifications don't break existing TPU support.
 This repository is the successor to [google/swift-jupyter](https://github.com/google/swift-jupyter), written entirely in Swift and adding several new features.

 Swift-Colab is an accessible way to do programming with Swift.
-You can use it without downloading an IDE, and it takes only 30 seconds to start up.
+It runs in a browser, taking only 30 seconds to start up.
 It is perfect for programming on Chromebooks and tablets, which do not have the full functionality of a desktop.
 You can access a free NVIDIA GPU for machine learning or GPGPU, using the real C bindings for OpenCL and CUDA instead of Python wrappers.
 In the near future, you will be able to experiment with the [new S4TF](https://github.com/s4tf/s4tf) as well.

 ## How to run Swift on Google Colaboratory